nimmis/docker-ubuntu/README.md

 ### Docker fixes

-Also there are fixed (besideds the init process) assosiated with running ubuntu inside a docker container.
+Also there are fixed (besides the init process) associated with running ubuntu inside a docker container.

 ### New commands autostarted by supervisord

-To add other processes to run automaticly, add a file ending with .conf  in /etc/supervisor/conf.d/ with a layout like this (/etc/supervisor/conf.d/myprogram.conf)
+To add other processes to run automatically, add a file ending with .conf  in /etc/supervisor/conf.d/ with a layout like this (/etc/supervisor/conf.d/myprogram.conf)

 	[program:myprogram]